Cataclysm: Dark Days Ahead

-Cataclysm: Dark Days Ahead (CDDA) is an open-source roguelike video game.
+Cataclysm: Dark Days Ahead (CDDA) is an open-source survival horror roguelike video game.
 Cataclysm: Dark Days Ahead is a fork of the original game Cataclysm.
 The game is freely downloadable on the game's website and the source code is also freely available on the project's GitHub repository under the CC BY-SA Creative Commons license.
 The game is currently largely developed by its community.
 Rock, Paper, Shotgun named CDDA one of "The 50 Best Free Games on PC" in 2016.

-The game is text-based, though alternative graphical tilesets are available.
-Prior to playing, the player generates a world which can be shared between different characters.
-The player then creates a character and is placed into one of many possible starting scenarios.
-The player is then free to do whatever they please.
-This includes both things required for day-to-day survival such as scavenging, hunting, and finding shelter, as well as larger goals such as farming, installing bionics, making and repairing vehicles, and constructing homes.
+The game can be played either in text-based mode or through graphical tilesets.
+Prior to playing, the player generates a world with different settings and mods.
+The player then creates a character and select one of many possible starting scenarios.
+At game start, the player has multiple approaches, including things required for day-to-day survival such as scavenging, hunting, and finding shelter, as well as larger goals such as farming, installing bionics, making and repairing vehicles, and constructing homes.